ugonnaagwu/practicechangeremote/Week 5/Firebase_Auth.md

 #### OAuth Consent Form

 Even though this runs through an example app, you still need to complete an OAuth consent form in order to use Firebase Auth.
-Normally you would fill out and complete this throughly in order to publish your app and help the reviewers approve your application.
+Normally you would fill out and complete this thoroughly in order to publish your app and help the reviewers approve your application.
 However, we will be doing the bare minimum.
 This will allow us to use Auth for test purposes.
 If we were to publish this project to the web, we would need to completely fill out the OAuth consent form in order to pass the external review teams.

 1. Head over to the Google Cloud Platform Console.
 Do an internet search to get there, since there is no immediate access from the Firebase portal.
 2. Click *APIs and Services* from the menu